 - Children of deceased or disabled law enforcement officers or firefighters

 - Washington resident seniors, 60+ years

 Refunds are available upon request if you withdraw from one or more classes within the first 20 days of quarter.
 Refund amounts and requirements are available from the Refund Deadlines page.

-The average cost to educate a resident full-time community or technical college student for the 2016-17 academic year is $7,524.
-Students pay an average of $3,056 in tuition toward this cost.
-The remaining $4,468 is an “opportunity pathway” provided by the state and is funded by state taxes and other sources.
-These amounts are averages for a full-time, resident student.
+The average cost to educate a resident full-time community or technical college student for the 2019-20 academic year is $9,565.
+Students pay an average of $3,269 in tuition toward this cost.
+The remaining $6,296 is an “opportunity pathway” provided by the State and is funded by state taxes and other sources.
+The amounts shown are averages for a full-time, resident student.
 The actual tuition a student pays will vary due to credit load, residency status and other factors.

 Tuition and fee information is provided for informational purposes only.
 Your final tuition payment will depend on the number of courses taken and your residency status.

 Although every effort is made to ensure the accuracy of this information, the College reserves the right to change fees or times without notice.